pedrogengo/MLChallenge/README.md

 |           +-- lambda_test.py: Unit tests of lambda_processing.py
 |       +-- lambda_processing.py: Application that find all links referenced in a page and add its to dynamo
 |       +-- requirements.txt: python requirements for this lambda
++-- predict
+|       +-- test
+|           +-- lambda_test.py: Unit tests of lambda_batch_event.py
+|       +-- lambda_predict.py: Application used as backend of API Gateway to predict appearances of a link
+|       +-- requirements.txt: python requirements for this lambda
 +-- dockerfiles
 |   +-- lambda_batch_event.dockerfile: Dockerfile with the application that we will deploy in Lambda Container
 |   +-- lambda_entrypoint.dockerfile: Dockerfile with the application that we will deploy in Lambda Container
 |   +-- lambda_feature_generation.dockerfile: Dockerfile with the application that we will deploy in Lambda Container
 |   +-- lambda_processing.dockerfile: Dockerfile with the application that we will deploy in Lambda Container
+|   +-- lambda_predict.dockerfile: Dockerfile with the application that we will deploy in Lambda Container
 +-- infra
 |   +-- infra.yaml: IaaC contaning all resources required for our application
 +-- README.md